 - Get an RFID blocker: This kind of signal stealing isn’t just a problem for car key fobs.
 Newer passports and other identification contain radio frequency identification chips.
 Criminals can use a high-powered RFID reader to steal your information from a distance.
 You don’t need aluminum foil, however.
 You can invest RFID-blocking wallets, purses, and passport cases.

 Key fob hacking isn’t the only danger to modern cars.
-Learn how hackers can take control of cars through the entertainment system and other avenues of attack.
+Tap or click here to find out how hackers can take control of cars through the entertainment system and other avenues of attack.

 What digital lifestyle questions do you have?
 Call my national radio show and tap or click here to find it on your local radio station.
 You can listen to the Kim Komando Show on your phone, tablet or computer.
 From buying advice to digital life issues, tap or click here for my free podcasts.